biotungsten/Jufo2021/README.md

 * the code used for creating figures and doing the statistical analysis
 * the data on which the analysis was based upon

+### MS/HPLC/UC/VIS Data

+The HPLC/MS data, except the one csv file contained under the experiment "analytics", were read of of printouts directly.
+The corresponding data files will be added soon.

 ## Software

 The scripts and notebooks ran succesfully using